 The molluscum contagiosum virus (MCV) causes the infection.
-MCV spreads from contact with someone who has it.
+MCV spreads from contact with an infected person.
 This can happen through:

-It can also spread from one part of your body to another.
-This happens mainly with your hand.
+The infection can also spread from one part of the body to another.
+This happens mainly with hands.

 Bumps generally appear on the face, trunk, arms, and legs of children.
 The groin, belly, and inner thighs are common places on adults.